BadrChoubai/high-performance-sqlite/optimizing-sqlite/README.md

 # Optimizing SQLite

-## Locking
+A common criticism of SQLite is that it is not ready for production due to its limitation of supporting only **one concurrent writer**.

+Despite this limitation, SQLite can handle **many thousands of reads** and **potentially thousands of writes** per second, making it suitable for production use in many applications.

+## SQLite Performance for Reads and Writes:

+- SQLite can support **hundreds of thousands of read queries** per second due to its efficient handling of **concurrent reads**.
+- While only **one process can write** at a time, the **speed of writes** is generally so fast that most users won't notice delays.
+- In many cases, **tens of thousands of writes** per second can be supported, depending on the nature of the write operations.

+### Five States of SQLite Locks

+SQLite employs a **sophisticated locking mechanism** to ensure the consistency and safety of reads and writes.

+The locking mechanism progresses through **five states**, allowing the database to handle **concurrent readers** while ensuring that no partial transactions are written or read.

-### 1. Unlocked
+1. **Unlocked**:

     - **Description**: In the "Unlocked" state, no locks are held on the database.
 Multiple processes can read from or write to the database, assuming no other locks have been placed.
 This is the default state when no transaction is active.
     - **Use Case**: When the database is idle or no transactions are currently taking place.

-### 2. Shared Lock
+2. **Shared Lock**:

     - **Description**: A "Shared Lock" allows multiple processes to read from the database at the same time, but none of them can write.
 This lock ensures that no changes are made to the database while data is being read.
     - **Use Case**: When a process starts a read operation, it acquires a shared lock to prevent writes during the read operation, ensuring consistency.

-### 3. Reserved Lock
+3. **Reserved Lock**:

     - **Description**: The "Reserved Lock" indicates that a process intends to write to the database but has not yet begun the write operation.
 This lock allows the process to continue reading but prevents other processes from acquiring any additional locks that would interfere with a future write.
     - **Use Case**: When a process begins preparing to make changes but hasn't started the write yet, like in the preparation phase of a transaction.

-### 4. Pending Lock
+4. **Pending Lock**:

     - **Description**: The "Pending Lock" is a transitional state.
 A process that wants to write must first acquire a pending lock before transitioning to an exclusive lock.
 During this phase, no new shared locks can be granted, but processes that already hold shared locks can continue to read.
     - **Use Case**: This state occurs when a process is about to perform a write but must wait until all current readers finish.

-### 5. Exclusive Lock
+5. **Exclusive Lock**:

     - **Description**: An "Exclusive Lock" grants a single process full access to the database for writing.
 In this state, no other process can read or write until the lock is released.
 This ensures that the changes made during the write operation are atomic and consistent.
     - **Use Case**: When a process is actively writing to the database, it holds an exclusive lock to ensure no interference from other processes.

-These locking stages are critical for ensuring data consistency and integrity in SQLite's concurrent read-write operations, especially in multiprocess environments.
+#### Summary:

+- SQLite’s locking mechanism is designed to minimize delays and ensure consistency during concurrent reads and writes.
+- The process of moving through lock states happens very quickly (within milliseconds) and typically does not introduce noticeable performance issues.
+- Understanding the locking states is essential for tuning SQLite, but don’t worry about memorizing all the details—this is mainly background for configuring performance-related settings.

+---

 ## Journal Modes